Mycronic receives order for tw - GuruFocus.com

 PR Newswire

 STOCKHOLM, Nov.
-1, 2022 /PRNewswire/ -- Mycronic AB (publ) has received an order for two SLX mask writers from an existing customer in Asia.
-The order value is in the range of USD 10-12 million.
-Delivery of the first system is planned for the fourth quarter of 2023, while the second system is planned for delivery during the first quarter of 2024.
+7, 2022 /PRNewswire/ -- Mycronic AB (publ) has received an order for two Prexision Lite 8 Evo from an existing customer in Asia.
+The order value is in the range of USD 16-21 million.
+Delivery of the first system is planned for the second quarter of 2025, while the second system is planned for delivery during the third quarter of 2025.

-The SLX laser mask writer meets rising demand for photomasks for the semiconductor industry and a future need for replacement and modernization.
-Photomasks manufactured by laser mask writers are of high importance and account for 70-75 percent of all photomasks produced for semiconductor manufacturing.
-SLX is a modern and energy efficient mask writer based on the same technology as Mycronic's mask writers for displays.
+Prexision Lite 8 Evo is designed to meet the requirements for cost-efficient production of photomasks for displays up to G8 mask size.

-"We are happy to receive another order from an existing customer who already has the SLX in production.
-This time the order is for two SLX mask writers and constituters further evidence that the SLX is performing well in a production environment", says Charlott Samuelsson, Sr VP Pattern Generators at Mycronic.
+"The market for less complex photomasks continues to be significant and important.
+This order, which constitutes part of our replacement program, confirms that the Prexision Lite 8 Evo is well positioned to meet our customers' requirements for cost-efficient production of photomasks", says Charlott Samuelsson, Sr VP Pattern Generators at Mycronic.

 Mycronic's Pattern Generators division provides mask writers for display manufacturing and production of semiconductors.